hannybear88/Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 ## Project Description

- My live page can be seen in the <a href="#Table of Contents">Table of Contents</a> section.The HTML and CSS codes were all already provided by UCSD Coding Bootcamp.
+ My live page can be seen in the <a href="#Table of Contents">Table of Contents</a> section.JS Code was created by me.
+The HTML and CSS codes were all already provided by UCSD Coding Bootcamp.
 They had already added a media query to make it user friendly for those who choose to use the "replace with correct deployed application" on either a mobile and/or tablet.
 You can <a href=hhttps://github.com/hannybear88/Third-Party-APIs-Challenge-Work-Day-Scheduler/>Click here</a> to see my code for this project.

 ## Table of Contents
 <nav>